About CYSTADROPS

 Cystinosis is a rare genetic disorder caused by mutations in the CTNS gene.

-If you or your child has cystinosis, either your body does not make cystinosin, or the cystinosin that your body makes does not work well.
+In those with cystinosis, the cystinosin transport process does not work correctly.
 As a result, cystine builds up inside lysosomes.
 Over time, the cystine forms into crystals.

 Photophobia and other symptoms can be uncomfortable and even painful.
-The symptoms can also affect your ability to carry out daily activities.
+These symptoms can also affect your ability to carry out daily activities.

 Some people use a small notebook to keep track of symptoms over time.
 This can be helpful when you talk to your doctor.

-To measure the amount of cystine crystals in your cornea, your eye doctorAn ophthalmologist or optometrist. can use a machine called a slit-lamp microscopeA slit lamp is a microscope with a bright light used during an eye exam.
+To measure the amount of cystine crystals in your corneathe front layer of the eye, your eye doctorAn ophthalmologist or optometrist. can use a machine called a slit-lamp microscopeA slit lamp is a microscope with a bright light used during an eye exam.
 It gives your eye doctor a closer look at the different tissues at the front of your eye and inside your eye..
 This microscope directs a high-intensity beam of light onto your cornea, which allows your doctor to score the amount of cystine crystals that have built up and to monitor changes over time.
-Your eye doctor can also use a different imaging machine to evaluate the corneal cystine crystals.

 The slit-lamp microscope can also be used to assess photophobia.
 Your doctor may also ask questions about how photophobia may be affecting your daily life.